-GROUNDWATER LEVEL TRENDS

-Trends in groundwater levels have been examined for the three major aquifers of the McLaren Vale PWA; the Port Willunga Formation Aquifer, the Maslin Sands Aquifer and the Fractured Rock Aquifer.

-PORT WILLUNGA FORMATION

-The Port Willunga Formation limestone aquifer provides most of the extractions in the McLaren Vale PWA.
+GROUNDWATER LEVEL TRENDS Trends in groundwater levels have been examined for the three major aquifers of the McLaren Vale PWA; the Port Willunga Formation Aquifer, the Maslin Sands Aquifer and the Fractured Rock Aquifer.
+PORT WILLUNGA FORMATION The Port Willunga Formation limestone aquifer provides most of the extractions in the McLaren Vale PWA.
 Hydrographs show a seasonal variation in groundwater levels due to pumping (Fig. 13; well WLG061 in green relates to the secondary axis on the right).
-Widespread declines of up to 5 m have been observed since 1993 at a long term average rate of 0.12 m/yr.
-Higher rainfall in 2000 and 2005 temporarily halted the decline but since the 2006 drought, the rate of decline is averaging 0.22 m/yr with most observation wells showing a continuing decline despite average rainfall during 2009-10.
+Widespread declines of up to 5 m have been observed since 1993 at a long term average rate of 0.12 m/y.
+Higher rainfall in 2000 and 2005 (Fig. 6) temporarily halted the decline over most of the area but since the 2006 drought, the rate of decline averaged 0.22 m/y until 2010.
+Since then, most observation wells are showing a stabilisation in response to reduced extraction, possibly as a result of increased rainfall in parts of the region that experience similar rainfall to that of Mt Bold.